tmf-chris/filesapp/README.md

 to avoid id collisions when  db copying/merging.
 Files stored are assigned unique filenames in the file system and their filenames/paths retrievable via looking them up in the database.

+CORS is used for calls to the server; currently locked to localhost, port of the client.

 ## Installation

 ### Create and launch docker containers/services